JamesCC/VMXProxyPy/docs/install_linux.md

 ### Upgrading

-In practice VMXProxy is fairly stable, and the only upgrades in last 3 years is the support of Python 3, addition of a GUI for windows users, and updates on notes for installations.
-There has been no new features affecting the server itself, as the Android App manages most of the functionality.
+The Android App manages most of the complex functionality, and so VMXProxy is fairly stable.
+There has been no need to upgrade in last 4 years.
+In 2018 Python 3 support was added, and GUI to aid configuration for windows users, but otherwise changes are to the documentation and install scripts keeping them up-to-date.

-The following steps will upgrade your installation in place.
+That said, the following steps will upgrade your installation in place.

 But first check to see if you need to upgrade.